 - Web pages: Rather than having different web pages, the new design trend that is gaining prominence is the single web page system.
 The trend has been possible due to technical advancements and design.
 Many websites have employed this trend to make the user experience better.

 - Mobile sites: The “m.”
 Websites will also soon be discontinued as the same website with the help of responsive design can be browsed on the mobile phone.
-In responsive designing the website changes its view depending on the screen size of the mobile phone.
+In responsive design, the website changes its view depending on the screen size of the mobile phone.

 - Drop down Menu: For the longest time, users have been simply pointing there mouse at links to get a drop down menu with an extended list of features.
 However, the drop down is simply inconvenient and clutter inducing when you use a responsive design, and is a mess to operate on touch interfaces.